nus-cs2030s/2324-s2/docs/unix/essentials.md

 The current working directory is referred to with the symbol `.` in `bash`.

-[^2]: Not exactly true -- since Unix is designed to be flexible, even the root and the home directory can be changed!
+[^2]: Not exactly true &mdash; since Unix is designed to be flexible, even the root and the home directory can be changed!
 But let's not worry about that for now since there is no good reason to do that as a beginner.

 ### Parent Directory